-In the oil circuit breakers, air circuit breakers and low oil circuit breakers, arc extinction takes place slowly after the moment of contact separation and hence the arc is usually extinguished after a few half cycles of current have passed zero.
+In the oil circuit breakers, air circuit breakers and low oil circuit breakers, arc extinction take place slowly after the moment of contact separation.
+Hence, the arc is usually extinguished after a few half cycles of current have passed zero.

 Quick arc extinction requires a high dielectric strength of the arc path and its fast recovery after current zero instant.
-In case of HV circuit breakers, it is very essential.
+In the case of H.V. circuit breakers, it is essential.
 SF6 circuit breakers and vacuum circuit breakers have batter properties in this regard as compared to other circuit breakers.

-Therefore, nowadays SF6 circuit breaker and vacuum circuit breaker is preferred in HV systems over other conventional circuit breakers.
+Therefore, nowadays SF6 circuit breaker and the vacuum circuit breaker is preferred in H.V. systems over other conventional circuit breakers.
 The oil circuit breakers, air circuit breakers and low oil circuit breakers are becoming outdated now.
-In this article,I am discussing about SF6 circuit breaker construction and working.

 SF6 Circuit Breaker Construction & Working

-An SF6 circuit breaker can be divided into two units, namely
+We can divide an SF6 circuit breaker into two units, namely:

 - Interrupter unit

 Interrupter Unit: This unit consists of moving contacts and fixed contacts in a chamber filled with SF6.
 The fixed contact is hollow cylindrical contact comprising an arcing horn.

 The moving contact is also a hollow cylindrical contact with holes in its sides known as side vents.
 Side vents in the moving contact permit the high-pressure gas into the main tank after flowing along and across the arc.

 When moving contact is withdrawn from fixed contact an arc is struck between contacts.
 The SF6 gas is blown axially along the arc by the gas system of the breaker.
 The gas is made to flow from a high-pressure zone to a low-pressure zone through a nozzle.